 secured lock Secured with SHA-256 Encryption

-Understanding state laws is crucial for saving on your insurance premium and maintaining a clean driving record.
+Understanding state laws is crucial for saving on your insurance premiums and maintaining a clean driving record.
 While you may have reviewed driving laws when you obtained your license, it’s equally important to be aware of other automotive regulations that can impact your premiums.

 According to the National Association of Insurance Commissioners, state laws dictate the type of tort law, minimum liability insurance requirements, and the system for approving insurer rates.